yingdanlu/Douyin_CCR/README.md

 <br />face_rate: proportion of frames that contain faces

 <ins>Variables from human coding</ins>
-<br />account_type: type of the account
-<br />account_type2: type of the account (combines gov/ccp and state media accounts into regime-affiliated accounts)
+<br />account_type: type of the account (combines gov/ccp and state media accounts into regime-affiliated accounts)
-<br />newspaper_ch: Chinese name of all newspaper accounts
+<br />regime_acct_type: type of the account with regime accounts further categorized
-<br />daily: whether newspapers is a daily (日报), which means it is a mouthpiece newspaper
 <br />topic_category: category of the trending topic
 <br />covid: whether a topic relates to covid-19